zoli333/Weight-Normalization/README.md

 # Weight-Normalization

-This is a complete Tensorflow implementation of Weight Normalization:
+This is a complete Pytorch implementation of Weight Normalization:

 A Simple Reparameterization to Accelerate Training of Deep Neural Networks article https://arxiv.org/pdf/1602.07868.pdf